Smooth simplicial sets and universal Chern-Weil for infinite dimensional groups: Introduction

-One problem of topology is the construction of a ``smooth structure'' on the classifying space $BG$ of a Frechet Lie group $G$.
+One problem of topology is the construction of a ``smooth structure'' on the Milnor classifying space $BG$ of a generalized (real or complex) Lie group $G$.
 There are specific requirements for what such a notion of a smooth structure should entail.
 At the very least we hope to be able to carry out Chern-Weil theory universally on $BG$.
+We now describe this.

+In what follows, we keep to real generalized Lie groups $G$, but there is no essential difficulty to extending our theory to the complex case.
+Denote by $\mathcal{I} (G)$ the algebra over $\mathbb{R} ^{} $ of $Ad _{G}$ invariant, continuous, symmetric multilinear functionals on the Lie algebra $\mathfrak g$, see Section \ref{sec_The algebraI}.

-That is we want a ``purely'' differential geometric construction of the Chern-Weil homomorphism:
+Denote by $\Omega ^{\bullet} (BG, \mathbb{R})$ the ``$dg$ algebra of differential forms on $BG$'' (for the moment left unspecified) whose cohomology is $H ^{\bullet}(BG, \mathbb{R} ^{} )$.
+Then we want a ``purely'' differential geometric construction of the Chern-Weil $dg$ algebra homomorphism (natural up to homotopy of $dg$ maps, Definition \ref{def_dghomotopy}):

-with $\mathbb{R} ^{} [\mathfrak g] ^{G}$ denoting $Ad _{G}$ invariant polynomials on the Lie algebra $\mathfrak g $ of $G$.
-When $G$ is a classical Lie group, $BG$ can be written as a colimit of smooth manifolds and so in that case the existence of the universal Chern-Weil homomorphism is classical.
+where the differential on the left is trivial (and the grading is in even degrees).
+The goal is to set up all structures in such a way that the differential geometry in this construction becomes trivial, modulo the inherent differential geometry involved in Chern-Weil forms.